MStuhlmacher/phx-lsa/README.md

 ### Research Question 1:
-The LULC data was recoded into 5 classes� water, built-up, crop, vegetation, and desert/bare soil�and a 30-meter border was created according to McGarigal and Marks (1995).
+The LULC data was recoded into 5 classes— water, built-up, crop, vegetation, and desert/bare soil—and a 30-meter border was created according to McGarigal and Marks (1995).

 This data was input into FRAGSTATS (McGarigal et al., 2012) and Percentage of Landscape (PLAND), median Shape Index (SHAPE_MD), Interspersion and Juxtaposition Index (IJI), and median Euclidean Nearest Neighbor (ENN_MD) were calculated.
 The rate of change was calculated for the metrics in R.